 Well, ‘commonly held hypotheses’.
-Right at the start here is an illustration of their lack of grasp and science and its methods.
-In essence, we are not talking about hypotheses, we are talking about theories: theories are formed from established repeatable scientific observations providing an exclamatory framework and making testable predictions.
-That is quite different to a hypothesis.
-The whole basis of ST, to which their four points above relate, is founded on a mass of observations from various fields of science which are all confluent.
-To suppose that a few case reports can overthrow all that is to fail to understand the scientific theory and methodology.
+Right at the start, here is an illustration of their lack of grasp and science and its methods.
+In essence, we are not talking about hypotheses, we are talking about theories: theories are formed from established scientific observations providing an explanatory framework and making testable predictions.
+That is different to a hypothesis, or something that is just a supposition or claim (cf. 1).
+The whole basis of ST, to which their four points above relate, is founded on a mass of observations from various fields of science (which they do not review or consider) which are all confluent.
+To suppose that a few case reports can overthrow all that is to completely fail to understand scientific theory and methodology.

-‘… which have become established “textbook knowledge” despite their limited or partially biased evidence base’, is an example of one of a number of sweeping unreferenced generalisations which no good referee should have allowed them to make — I will say more about the deteriorating standards of refereeing in the scientific literature below.
-It is not accurate to use the term ‘established textbook knowledge’, because most textbooks are still out of date and muddled when it comes to ST (indeed, they make all the same mistakes as these authors do), and the description of the ‘limited or partially biased evidence base’ would seem to indicate complete ignorance of a vast body of scientific work, or an attempt to denigrate that work with a dismissive description (‘limited or partially biased evidence base’ is more a description of their own work).
-Given their own paper is such a trivial piece of scholarship, if one can call it scholarship at all, this constitutes both irony and hypocrisy.
+This is one example of several sweeping unreferenced generalisations which no good referee should have allowed them to make — I will say more about the deteriorating standards of refereeing of the scientific literature below.
+It is not accurate to use the term ‘established textbook knowledge’, because most textbooks are still out of date and muddled when it comes to ST (indeed, they mostly make the same mistakes as these authors do), and the description of the ‘limited or partially biased evidence base’ would seem to indicate either a complete ignorance of a vast body of scientific work, or an attempt to denigrate that work with a dismissive description — ‘limited or partially biased evidence base’ is more a description of their own work.

 ‘Yet, the purported HC superiority is based on one study only.’